15 December 2020

 We therefore worked with the Ministry of Housing, Communities and Local Government (MHCLG) to develop a housing association offer on the Duty to Refer – known as the Commitment to Refer.

 We have produced guidance that provides members with the tools to implement the Commitment to Refer.
 This guidance also details the other ways your organisation can play a part in ending homelessness.
-The guidance was originally published before the 1 October 2018 launch of the Commitment to Refer and has now been updated following feedback from members who have implemented it over the past year.
+The guidance was originally published before the 1 October 2018 launch of the Commitment to Refer and has now been updated following feedback from members who have implemented it.